ENDERSON-MARIN/LARAVEL-SANCTUM-API-AUTH/README.md

 -   DB_USERNAME="your user database name"
 -   DB_PASSWORD="your password database name"

-# Then simply start your app
+# Very simply start your app

-php artisan serve
+php artisan serve --port 8000

 you can check website will be up and running on localhost
 1) http://localhost:8000/api/register